rahulshinde11/Aitheon-test/README.md

 Run the Server using `npm start`

 ## Step 6:
-Install client node_modules using `cd client && npm i`
+In another terminal Install client node_modules using `npm run install:client`

 ## Step 7:
 Run the client using `npm run client:watch`